 Getting Started - New Graduate Student

 The Advising Office is located in the Paul Allen Center EE Main Office, AE 140.
-If you have any questions, please make an appointment here (for current Electrical Engineering students only) or check-in with Jessica Manfredi at the front desk.
+If you have any questions, please make an appointment here (for current Electrical Engineering students only) or check-in at the front desk.
 Please note: Appointment Slots are reserved for current UW Seattle Electrical Engineering students only and you will need to use your UW Net ID to log in.
+Drop-in advising hours are posted on the EE Events Calendar (dates subject to change).

 All EE graduate students are required to set up an EE Computing Account for access to department-supported computing services, including access to EE computing labs, printing, use of department licensed/donated software, and support from the EE Computing Staff.